thedod/glitch-go-fish/README.md

 * The goal of the game is to pull as many ranks as possible.

-* As a tie breaker (e.g. if 2 players have pulled one rank each): the player holding *less* cards gets a higher score.
+* As a tie breaker (e.g. if 2 players have pulled one rank each): the player holding any cards (there can only be one) gets a lower score.

 #### Moves
 * Players (when it's their turn) can ask a fellow player for a specific